shikijs/twoslash/VISION.md

 ## Shiki Twoslash

-Critical points about Shiki Twoslash which constrain future scope:
+Critical points to understand about Shiki Twoslash which constrain future scope:

  - New features need to be useful in most codebases using twoslash.
-I don't want edge cases.
  - All code sample needs to be atomically compiled.
-Order should not affect code samples.
+E.g. re-ordering should not affect code samples.
  - Everything needs to work without JS on the user's side.
-For example, the TypeScript website ships Twoslash epubs/PDFs.
+E.g. example, the TypeScript website ships Twoslash epubs/PDFs.
  - Don't make assumptions about the user environment.
 E.g. don't assume they use React etc.

 Things I care about which might affect scope:

+ - I expect people to understand the systems the use.
+E.g. Offering example CSS + JS, but not bundling it into the results.
  - The level of complexity in the output HTML.
-E.g. we probably won't syntax highlight embedded overlays.
+E.g. we probably won't syntax highlight hover info.
  - The speed of development.
-Today Shiki Twoslash caches code samples at Twoslash level, so the compiling happens if the code changes.
+E.g. Shiki Twoslash caches code samples at Twoslash level, so the compiling happens only if the code sample changes.

 ### Long Term Vision

 Today, early June 2021, Shiki Twoslash is bascially 1.0'd.
-It does everything the TypeScript website needs, and is in a good position to be used in blogs as seen on [fatihkalifa.com](https://fatihkalifa.com) and [cpojer.net](https://cpojer.net).
+It does everything the TypeScript website needs, and is in a good position to be used in blogs as seen on [fatihkalifa.com](https://fatihkalifa.com) and [cpojer.net](https://cpojer.net), and on serious technical documentation sites like TypeScript.

 I, Orta, intend to keep maintaining Shiki Twoslash for a very long time, which means big changes will need an issue ahead of time because I can't maintain what I don't understand.
 Smaller things I can be flexible with.

-I'm also a few years into Shiki Twoslash now, so I'm not sure how much low hanging fruit is available.
+I'm also a few years into Shiki Twoslash now, so I'm not sure how much low hanging fruit is available at this point.

 ### Shiki Convergence